Umplify/umplify/_pages/azure-cloud-enrollment.md

 permalink: /cloud-solutions/azure-cloud-enrollment/

 feature_row_left:
+  - image_path: /assets/images/splash/cloudenrollment.svg

+feature_row_left:
-  - image_path: /assets/images/splash/404.svg
+  - image_path: /assets/images/splash/cloudenrollment.svg
+    title: Azure Cloud Enrollment
+    excerpt: Startups, Independent Software Vendors, and large enterprises are employing cloud infrastructure to make their products available 24/7, fault-tolerant, secure, and scalable as their businesses grow.
+This technological demand dictates modernizing applications' architecture to adapt models like Platform-as-a-Service (Paas), Software-as-a-Service (SaaS), or Infrastructure-as-a-Service (IaaS).
+With the evolving cloud technologies, our team has enough expertise to seamlessly steer your business through all possible challenges.
+We have tailored Azure Cloud Enrollment solution to help companies considering cloud adoption or are at the early stage of adopting it for their business.
 ---

 {% include feature_row id="feature_row_left" type="left" %}

-# Azure Cloud Enrollment

-We have tailored this solution to help companies considering cloud adoption or are at the early stage of adopting it for their business.
-This solution comprises the following phases:

 ## Assessment